 It is not uncommon for you to experience sore throat or throat irritation during the nine months of pregnancy.
 You may consider cough drops in such cases.
-However, some expectant mothers may be apprehensive of using cough drops during pregnancy due to their effects on the pregnancy.
+However, some expectant mothers may be apprehensive about using cough drops during pregnancy due to their effects on the pregnancy.

 Read this post to learn about cough drops’ safety and side effects during pregnancy.
-We also suggest precautions and alternatives to cough drops during pregnancy.

 What Are Cough Drops?

 Cough drops are medicated candies that dissolve slowly on oral consumption.
 They offer relief from cough and sore throat caused by common cold and allergies.
 The medicine lubricates and soothes the throat tissues that are irritated due to cough and cold.
-They are also referred to as throat lozenges and available as over-the-counter medications (1).
+They are also referred to as throat lozenges and are available as over-the-counter medications (1).

 Are Cough Drops Safe During Pregnancy?